camoy/amath/README.md

 	make

-This will create a `build` directory which contains the binary, shared library, and objects files.
+This will create a `build` directory which contains the binary, shared library, and object files.
 If you wish to modify the lexer or parser, you will need to install [re2c](http://re2c.org/) or [lemon](http://www.hwaci.com/sw/lemon/) respectively.

 	make install